 - Most Candidates: Up to $3,000 in hiring grants

 - Candidates with Self-Identified Disabilities: Up to $5,000 in hiring grants

 Candidates hired and funded through the Career-Ready with CTMA program must complete a work period of 10-16 weeks.
-If employers wish to keep the candidate for additional work periods, CTMA may consider renewing the candidate’s funding on a case-by-case basis.
+Employment can continue after the funding period.

 Can Career-Ready with CTMA be combined with other funding programs?

 The Career-Ready with CTMA program can be stacked with other federal hiring incentives.
 Depending on the type of candidate your organization plans to hire, the maximum value of incentives varies: